 To combine your pensions, start by making a list of the pensions you’ve got.
 If you are unsure of who your pension providers are, ask your previous employers or use the government’s free pension tracing service for tracking lost pensions.

 When transferring your pensions, please note that your pension provider may charge you a pension transfer fee.
 Be sure to look into that to ensure it makes financial sense to transfer your pensions to another provider.
-Pro Tip: Some pension providers, such as AJ Bell and Bestinvest, will cover your pension transfer costs up to £500 when transferring your old pensions to them.
+Pro Tip: Some pension providers, such as AJ Bell, will cover your pension transfer costs up to £500 when transferring your old pensions to them.

 Also, beware of scammers.
 If someone contacts you unexpectedly, offering to help you transfer your pension pot, it’s likely to be a scam.
 Always check that your pension provider is registered with the Financial Conduct Authority (FCA) or The Pensions Regulator (if it is a Stakeholder Pension).